 Voter Registration - You may register to vote with the Town Clerk, but the voter listing is maintained by the Supervisors of the Checklist.
 Please contact the Supervisors of the Checklist to obtain a copy of our voter registration list.
 For a print-out of the voter list the fee is $20.00.
 All new registrants must provide proof of residency, a Birth Certificate or Passport and a valid N.H.
 Photo I.D. with a

 Absentee Ballot - You may obtain an Absentee Ballot from the Town Clerk only.
 An Application for Absentee Ballot form for: Presidential Election; State General Election; State Primary Election; Town Election; School Voting; or Special Elections Absentee Ballot, must be completed by a registered voter.
 You cannot pick-up or submit an Absentee Ballot for your spouse or neighbor, etc...
 Each individual Absentee Ballot must be given or

-mailed to the Town Clerk prior to the election day.
+mailed to the Town Clerk and received prior to the election day.
 Application forms may be obtained from the Town Office.
 Plan ahead.
-Allow for processing time (10-20 days), if you are requesting by mail.
+Allow for processing time (10-20 days one way), if you are requesting by mail.

 Wetland Permits - You must file Wetland Permits with the Town Clerk for a $10.00 fee.
 You may obtain application forms from the DES Wetlands Bureau